Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Introduction

-\revision{ The accuracy of MFAs was first studied formally by Kurtz \cite{kurtz1976}, who showed that population processes concentrate around their MFAs over finite time horizons, provided that agent interactions are {\it homogenous} (i.e., all agents act based on the distribution of actions in the {\it full} population).
-However, in applications such as network games and epidemiology, it is more typical that agent interactions are {\it heterogenous} (i.e., agents act based on the distribution of actions within a {\it subset} of the population).
-Two natural questions therefore emerge: (1) Are mean-field approximations still useful when interactions are heterogenous?
-(2) Are there alternate approximations one can use when the mean-field approximation is inaccurate? \\ Despite the fundamental importance of these questions, prior work only provides partial answers.
+The accuracy of MFAs was first studied formally by Kurtz \cite{kurtz1976}, who showed that population processes concentrate around their MFAs over finite time horizons, provided that agent interactions are {\it homogeneous} (i.e., all agents act based on the distribution of actions in the {\it full} population).
+However, in applications such as network games and epidemiology, it is more typical that agent interactions are {\it heterogeneous} (i.e., agents act based on the distribution of actions within a {\it subset} of the population).
+Two natural questions therefore emerge: (1) Are mean-field approximations still useful when interactions are heterogeneous?
+(2) Are there alternate approximations one can use when the mean-field approximation is inaccurate?
+Despite the fundamental importance of these questions, prior work only provides partial answers.
 Towards answering (1), existing work (see, e.g., \cite{OliveraReis_diverging_degree, DelattreGiacominLucon2016, CoppiniDietertGiacomin2020, SantosThermo}) has shown that MFAs are accurate under simple models of {\it random} interactions (e.g., given by an Erd\H{o}s-R\'{e}nyi graph).
-Towards answering (2), many authors have proposed more complex MFAs which depend strongly on the specific interaction structure \cite{spatial_sis, hwang_spatial, Kar_supernode, KELIGER2022, bayraktar2021graphon, graphon_mfg_1, santos_moura_multipartite, ganguly_ramanan}.
-These are known to be accurate when the interaction structures converge to an appropriate limiting object when the number of agents tends to infinity (e.g., spatial interactions \cite{hwang_spatial}, multi-partite interactions \cite{Kar_supernode, santos_moura_multipartite}, graph limits \cite{KELIGER2022, bayraktar2021graphon, ganguly_ramanan}).
-While the works \cite{hwang_spatial, Kar_supernode, santos_moura_multipartite, KELIGER2022, bayraktar2021graphon, ganguly_ramanan} make significant progress in answering (2), they provide little insight into population processes driven by {\it finite and arbitrary} interactions.
-Moreover, in all the aforementioned works related to (2), it is unclear whether it is truly {\it necessary} to use complex MFAs instead of the simpler MFAs which assume homogenous interactions.
-Indeed, empirical results indicate that in many instances of heterogenous interactions, the simpler MFAs may still provide useful predictions \cite{accuracy_MFT}. }
+Towards answering (2), many authors have proposed more complex MFAs depending on the interaction structure which are known to be accurate when the interaction structure converges to a well-defined limiting object \cite{spatial_sis, hwang_spatial, Kar_supernode, KELIGER2022, bayraktar2021graphon, graphon_mfg_1, santos_moura_multipartite, ganguly_ramanan}.
+While these works make significant progress in answering (2), they provide little insight into population processes driven by {\it finite and arbitrary} interactions.
+Moreover, in all the aforementioned works related to (2), it is unclear whether it is truly {\it necessary} to use complex MFAs instead of the simpler MFAs which assume homogeneous interactions.
+Indeed, empirical results indicate that in many instances of heterogeneous interactions, the simpler MFAs may still provide useful predictions \cite{accuracy_MFT}.